Hydrofoil: Modern passenger boats

 Mid-2010s saw a Russian governmental program aimed at restoring passenger hydrofoil production.
 The Kometa 120M, based on the earlier Kometa, Kolhida and Katran models, became the first to enter production, initially on Vympel factory in Rybinsk, and later on More shipyard in Feodosiya.
 Since 2018, the ships are running Sevastopol-Yalta and Sochi-Gelenzhik-Novorossiysk, with a Sevastopol-Sochi connection in the immediate plans in 2021.
 At the same time, the Alekseyev Bureau began building lighter, smaller Valday 45R hydrofoils, based on a widely successful Polesye model, at its own plant in Nizhny Novgorod, the relatively shallow-draft boats used on the Ob and the Volga.
 The Meteor 120R, a development of the Meteor, became the Valday's larger sibling, the first ship launched in Nizhny Novgorod in August 2021.

 The Boeing 929 is widely used in Asia for passenger services, between Hong Kong and Macau and between the many islands of Japan.
 It was also used between Kyushu of Japan and Korean peninsula.
 Hong Kong ferry company TurboJET was the main user of Boeing 929.

+As of 2025 Candela are producing electric hydrofoil ferries being used in Mumbai, India, Saudi Arabia, Maldives, Belize and Tahoe City, California.